Character page for The Good Place.

 - Faking the Dead: Eleanor thinks both her parents are dead.
 Her dad is, as seen in the flashback of his funeral, but Janet and Michael inform her in Season 3 that her mother actually faked her death.
 Eleanor is understandably pissed.

-- Forgiven, but Not Forgotten: Downplayed: Eleanor does forgive Donna and decides to let her live her new life in peace and wishes her well in Season 3, not even asking for an apology.
-Donna for her own part admits fully that she was a horrible parent to Eleanor.
+- Forgiven, but Not Forgotten: Downplayed - Eleanor can't fully forgive Donna, but accepts that she truly has changed for the better and decides to let her live her new life in peace and wishes her well, not even asking for an apology.
+And while Donna doesn't express it explicitly, she does admit that Eleanor has every right to resent her.
 Eleanor also makes it clear that Donna has to make Patricia her priority and not repeat her past mistakes.

-- HeelFace Turn: In season 3, Donna has become a better person, with a new husband and stepdaughter she genuinely cares for.
-Eleanor is able to forgive her and wishes her well, but still wishes she was a better parent when she was a child.
+- HeelFace Turn: In Season 3, it's revealed that Donna faked her death, got remarried and has become a better person, with a new husband and stepdaughter she genuinely cares for, and admits later on that she was a lousy mother to Eleanor.

-- Implausible Deniability: Donna tries claiming she's Eleanor's sister at Doug's funeral, despite having just identified herself as her mother, and when Eleanor tracks her down in season 3, immediately tries to claim they're sorority sisters.
+- Implausible Deniability: Donna tries claiming she's Eleanor's sister at Doug's funeral, despite having just identified herself as her mother, and when Eleanor tracks her down in "A Fractured Inheritance", immediately tries to claim they're sorority sisters.
 According to Michael's list of Eleanor's insecurities in "The Worst Possible Use of Free Will", she's been doing this since Eleanor was born.

 - Karma Houdini Warranty: She gets away with a lot of nasty stuff like the emotional abuse towards her daughter, not the least which showing up drunk to her ex-husband's funeral and not giving Eleanor the space to grieve.
 Then she fakes her death to get out of debt, and seems to reform her life after marrying a single father with a sweet young child... until her grown-up daughter recently saved from death shows up on her doorstep, determined to find proof that Donna is a bad person who hasn't changed.
-Eleanor could easily reveal to Patricia or the school board her mother's past, and the terrible things she did, discrediting her and ruining her new life; the only reason Eleanor doesn't is because she doesn't want to ruin the completely innocent Patricia's life.
+Eleanor could easily reveal Donna's true past and the terrible things she did to Patricia and the school board, discrediting her and ruining her new life; the only reason Eleanor doesn't is because she doesn't want to ruin the completely innocent Patricia's life.
 Eleanor bluntly tells Donna that she has to make sure not to repeat her past mistakes with Patricia and treat her better than Donna treated Eleanor as a child.

-- Lack of Empathy: Neither of them seem to care very much about their daughter, but Donna's disregard for Eleanor's feelings is astounding.
+- Lack of Empathy: Not that Doug was that much better, but Donna's disregard for Eleanor's feelings was astounding.
 For one thing, there's insulting the girl's father to her face... at his funeral.
 Then there's what she said after Eleanor's dog died when she was a kid.Donna: Your dog, Max, is dead in a duffel bag under the deck.

 Eleanor: How did he die?